Aiman-Ra/Setting-Up-a-Honeypot-in-Azure/README.md

 <h2>Description</h2>
-In this project we'll be setting up a honeypot in Microsoft Azure and locating attackers with the use of an API and a Powershell script.
+In this project, we'll be setting up a honeypot in Microsoft Azure and locating attackers with the use of an API and a Powershell script.

 <br>
 <br />

 > [!NOTE]
->Please setup a VM on Azure before attemping this.
+>Please setup a VM on Azure before attempting this.

 <h2>Utilities and Languages Used</h2>